 Teacher in Charge: Mr J. Gee.

 This course continues on from the horticultural skills developed at level one.
 It is heavily weighted towards practical horticultural work.
-Included in this is planting and maintaining both a summer and winter raised Potager garden bed (flowers, herbs and vegetables) throughout the year.
-The second major practical component is caring for an established trees and shrubs planting adjacent to the Horticulture block.
+Included in this is planting and maintaining both summer and winter bedding plants throughout the year.
+The second major practical component is maintaining a documented work record throughout the year as students care for established tree and shrub plantings adjacent to the Horticulture block.
+Maintaining their bedding plants and surroundings is also a major part of this work record.
 The third and final major practical component is planting trees and shrubs in a new native restoration zone in the gulley adjacent to the Horticulture block.

 Term 1

 Garden preparation and planting out of summer bedding plants for US21027 (Bedding plants).
 Landscape plan and basic theory around this carried out.
-US 29663 (care for trees & shrubs) area issued and practical work on this commences.
+US 2803 (Keep a documented work record) commences.

 Term 2

-Maintenance on bedding plants and trees & shrubs standards continue.
+Maintenance on bedding plants and trees & shrubs standards continue as evidence towards US 2803 (Keep a documented work record).
 Towards middle of term summer garden removed and replaced with winter plantings.
-US 29663 (care for trees & shrubs) practical work and workplace diary record keeping continues.

 Term 3

 Winter Garden maintained throughout term.
 US 2765 (PLant trees & shrubs) begins and is completed by end of the term.
-US 29663 (care for trees & shrubs) practical work and workplace diary record keeping is completed.
+US 2803 (Keep a documented work record) continues.

 Term 4